mpi4py/mpi4py/docs/source/mpi4py.futures.rst

 facilities may pose additional complications to applications using the :c:func:`MPI_Comm_spawn` routine.

-With these issues in mind, :mod:`mpi4py.futures` supports an additonal, more traditional, SPMD-like usage pattern requiring MPI-1 calls only.
+With these issues in mind, :mod:`mpi4py.futures` supports an additional, more traditional, SPMD-like usage pattern requiring MPI-1 calls only.
 Python applications are started the usual way, e.g., using the :program:`mpiexec` command.
 Python code should make a collective call to the